 There were many heroics along the way, Jason rescuing a woman from drowning among the crashed long-tail boats; Matt, Jason, and Amos carrying an injured man up the hill to safety; other equally scared people sacrificing themselves to pull people from the water and debris; and everyone trying to help each other out.
 When we reached the area’s highest point, our eyes met hundreds of others, tourists and locals alike, gathered together in hushed shock.
 For the most part, those on the hill were unharmed, just shaken; but we knew that wasn’t the case for many others.
 Seeing the locals concerned about their families and unaccounted for loved ones made us realize all the more how lucky we were.
 We knew it was a miracle that everyone in our group was safe.

 I can’t say enough about the Thai people that day and every day following that we were in the country.
 Even in their state of dismay, they did everything possible to help out the travelers including raiding the sparsely-stocked pantries to bring rice and water to the refugees on the hill.

 I’m not sure anyone there realized the magnitude of the overall situation at that point.
 We certainly didn’t.
 We assumed it was an isolated incident, just in our bay.
 It wasn’t until late that night, when people crowded around a still-operating bar’s TV glued to the BBC that we began to grasp the enormity of the event.
 Everyone was speechless seeing the images and hearing that the tsunami had been caused by a 9.3 earthquake and killed thousands (the ultimate number would surpass 230,000 people) in 15 countries.
 When we heard the news coming out of Kho Phi Phi – where we would have been when the wave hit had pad thai not changed our plans – that most of the island was decimated and a large number of its inhabitants and visitors lost, we counted our blessings even more.

-(To keep reading, see Part III)
+(To keep reading, see the conclusion of this story: Part III)